 Grab the rope.
 Loosen the rope.
 Hop, hop; braaake.

 I looked at the complicated system of ropes and carabiners before me, then at the small tree the ropes were attached to up above.
 Here we go.
-All I wanted was to go home and go to bed.
+All I wanted was to get down and get warm.
 Continue reading